Report: Cyber Threat Landscape 3.2

 Conclusion

+This 39-day window is a snapshot of a broader reality.
+Cyber threats do not operate in isolation.
+They are shaped by the world around them.
 As geopolitical dynamics across the Middle East continue to evolve, so will the GCC cyber threat landscape facing Gulf organizations.
 Those who invest in continuous threat intelligence and proactive monitoring will be best positioned for what comes next.

 Stay aware of your threat landscape